 PPSN – Personal Public Service Number – issued by an individual’s local Social and Family Affairs Office.
 Since 1971 every individual born in Ireland is allocated a PPS number at birth.

 PRSA –Personal Retirement Savings Account.

 PRSI – Pay Related Social Insurance – another tax payable by both employer and employee administered by the Department of Social & Family Affairs.
 The rate of PRSI payable depends on the personal circumstances of the individual and the amount of earnings.

 Reckonable Earnings –For the purposes of employee PRSI, reckonable earnings is an employee’s gross pay including the notional value of any BIK less any Revenue approved salary sacrifice.
-For employer PRSI purposes, reckonable earnings is reduced by the amount of PRD payable by public servants and by the amount of any share remuneration received by an employee.
+For employer PRSI purposes, reckonable earnings are reduced by the amount of ASC payable by public servants and by the amount of any share remuneration received by an employee.

 ROS – Revenue On-Line System – a means to conduct transactions with the Revenue through the internet.